ivotron/popper2-paper/paper/paper.md

     Every step of a workflow executes inside a container.

   * **Dockerfile and OCI images as lowest common denominators**.
-    All available container engines support generating Open Container Initiative (OCI) images from Dockerfiles, as well as importing or exporting these to other formats; most support the docker registry API as well.
-This common denominator allows Popper to abstract over runtimes, engines, builders and orchestrators.
+    All available container engines support generating Open Container Initiative (OCI) images from Dockerfiles, as well as importing or exporting these to other formats; most support the Docker registry API as well.
+This common denominator allows Popper to abstract over runtimes, engines, builders, and orchestrators.
     A layered view of this: OS (Linux) abstracts over hardware; containers abstract over multiple operating systems; Popper abstracts over container infrastructure (runtimes, engines, builders, orchestrators).

   * **Be as lightweight as possible but not lighter**.